THU9DEV/CustimLibraryModules/README.md

 ---

-*CustomLibraryModules - Making coding easier, one module at a time.*
+*CustomLibraryModules - Making coding easier and better and faster and more optimized and organized, one module at a time.*